jacksondc/crane/README.md

 #Game API
 ##readPlayers([players])
 Returns an array of `Player` objects corresponding to files in the `/players` directory.
-Players not written in Python 3, JavaScript, or Java (specifically, files with extensions other than `.py`, `.js` or `.class`) will be ignored.
+Players not written in supported languages will be ignored.
 To receive players only for specific objects, pass in their filenames as an array.

 ```js
 crane.readPlayers(['python-player.py', 'js-player.js']); //only pick these two players